 Achieving Safety Goals Safety Talk

 Any company that focuses on improving workplace safety aims to get their employees home in the same health they came into work or better every single day.
-For many companies there is often a larger expressed goal attached to this effort.
-Often the goal for many worksites or companies as a whole is to make it an entire year without any injuries.
-For other companies it may just be no lost time injuries in a year.
+For many companies, there are larger expressed goals attached to this effort.
+Often the main goal for many worksites or companies as a whole is to make it an entire year without any injuries.
+For other companies, it may just be no lost time injuries in a year.
 Despite what the goal is or the duration set, one thing is for certain- it takes focused effort every single day to achieve it.

 Safety Goals Set by Companies

 The best way to achieve a huge goal is to take small steps towards it every single day.
-For safety goals it means doing one step, one work task, one safeguard, the right way each time it needs completed.
+For safety goals, it means doing one step, one work task, one safeguard, the right way each time it needs to be completed.
 Effort cannot be applied directly to the overall abstract goal that may be a year or two away.
-Effort can be applied by each individual to take action in the task they are doing that minute to complete it in the safe and correct manner.
+Effort can be applied by each individual to take action in the task they are doing that minute to complete it in a safe and correct manner.

 Goals are good.
 Goals for safety in a workplace should be embraced by employees.
 After all, it is ultimately about making sure everyone goes home in the same health they arrived in or better when they return home.
 More important than the goal itself is the action needed in a given moment to make your work task or workplace safe.
 While it takes a lot of effort by every single member of a workforce to achieve what seems to be a hard-to-reach safety goal, it is truly possible when you focus your efforts on the task at hand.